nvodoor/PHPSignUpForm/README.md

 # PHPSignUpForm
-Login/Logout Form created using PHP.
+Login/Logout Form created using PHP and MySQL.